MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 ---
 # DAX function reference

-This function reference provides detailed information including syntax, parameters, Return values, and examples for each of the over 200 functions used in Data Analysis Expression (DAX) formulas.
+The DAX function reference provides detailed information including syntax, parameters, return values, and examples for each of the over 250 functions used in Data Analysis Expression (DAX) formulas.

 > [!IMPORTANT]
 > Not all DAX functions are supported or included in earlier versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.

-## Examples

-Many reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot in Excel data model.
-The data model contains data imported from the AdventureWorksDW sample databases.
-The sample workbook is no longer available.

-This reference is not intended to serve as a tutorial or provide in-depth guidance on how to create formulas for data models containing data from a specific data source.

 ## In this section